 Since 2011, world-renowned pathologist Dr. Brian Rubin has been examining EHE on a molecular level at the Cleveland Clinic.
 His discovery of the specific gene fusion associated with EHE tumors led to the development of cell-based biological EHE models, a scientific breakthrough for EHE research and a quantum leap forward in the fight against epithelioid hemangioendothelioma.

 Dr. Rubin’s progress also introduced more expeditious diagnostic procedures as oncologists can now quickly identify the mutations associated with EHE.
-No longer are patients being incorrectly diagnosed, and while that is of course beneficial, it also means this cancer is becoming less rare.

 There is no current treatment protocol for doctors to follow.
 When EHE is isolated to one organ, resections are usually recommended.
 If the cancer has spread but is indolent, a “wait and see” approach is common.
 Should the tumors grow and become more aggressive, a variety of therapies are utilized including anti angiogenic drugs, chemotherapy regimens as well as some interventional procedures.
 While these approaches have been successful in certain patients, to date no clinical research has scientifically justified any of these modalities.

 For additional information, please join the EHE Facebook Group.
 The EHE Foundation is dedicated to funding EHE research.
 We do not provide individual medical advice.